trak3r/rngesus/README.md

 # TODO
+- imagery; would be cool if pages looked like old D&D manuals with black & white ink art filling dead space on the page
 - delete confirmation broken and AI just running in circles so we'll come back to that later
 - animate cool 3d dice roll on screen
     - only showing on the reroll, not the initial roll (not working consistently)